a-mhamdi/infodev/Labs/Lab-1.typ

 #exo[Fibonacci Sequence][Write a function that generates the Fibonacci sequence#footnote[The Fibonacci sequence starts with $0$ and $1$, and each subsequent number is the sum of the two preceding numbers.] up to a given number $n$.]

-// The function should return an array of the Fibonacci sequence.
-For example, if $n = 10$, the function should return $[0, 1, 1, 2, 3, 5, 8, 13, 21, 34]$.

 $F_(0) = 0 \ F_(1) = 1 \  F_(n) = F_(n-1)+F_(n-2) quad forall n >= 2$

 ```julia